iliakan/javascript-book/en/01-basics/02-first-steps/01-setup-your-environment.md

 # Setup your environment

-To start developing in javascript, a good working place is required.
+To start developing in JavaScript, a good working place is required.

 This section contains instructions to setup the programs you may need.